akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 You will need to define manually 2 things:
 - For each asset, its asset family.
-- For each asset collection product attribute, the asset family linked.
+- For each `asset collection` product attribute, the linked asset family.

 Other steps are automated, you just need to launch a few commands and your PAM assets will be migrated in the 4.0 new Asset Manager:
 - The asset families will be automatically created in the PIM.
 - All your assets will be migrated and linked to the asset family you defined.
-- All your existing PAM asset collection product attributes will be linked to the asset family.
+- All your existing PAM `asset collection` product attributes will be linked to the asset family.
 - And all your links between assets and products / product models will be kept.

-# What will my asset families will look like?
+# What will my asset families look like?
 The asset family that has been created will contain the following attributes:
 - `reference` (*media_file attribute*): containing the reference file of the PAM asset.
-This `reference` attribute is used `as main media` for this family
+This `reference` attribute is used `as main media` for this family.
 - `reference_localizable` (*media_file attribute*): an attribute with a value per locale containing the reference file of the asset for each locale, if the asset was localizable in the PAM
 - `variation_scopable` (*media_file attribute*): an attribute with a value per channel containing the asset variation file for each channel
 - `variation_scopable_localizable` (*media_file attribute*): an attribute with a value per channel containing the asset variation file for each channel and locale, if the asset was localizable in the PAM
 - `description` (*text attribute*):  with the PAM asset description
 - `categories` (*text attribute*): with the PAM asset categories separated by a comma
 - `tags` (*text attribute*): with the PAM asset tags (tags are separated by a comma)
-- `end_of_used`: text attribute with the asset end of use date
+- `end_of_use`: text attribute with the asset end of use date

 ![PAM assets family](pam-assets-family.png)